Kidd, Sue Monk. The Secret Life of Bees (2002)

 “Yes,” the beekeeper answered, “The Secret Life of Bees.
 I have three copies, one of my own and two that I loan out.”

-Set in the American South during the summer of 1964, the story of the white Lily Owens, her African American housekeeper/nanny Rosaleen, and the African American “calendar sisters” (May, June, and August—the beekeeper—Boatwright) unfolds against the backdrop of the Civil Rights Act.
+Set in the American South during the summer of 1964, the story of the white Lily Owens, her African American housekeeper at Fresh Maids house cleaning/nanny Rosaleen, and the African American “calendar sisters” (May, June, and August—the beekeeper—Boatwright) unfolds against the backdrop of the Civil Rights Act.
 After an encounter with three of the town’s worst racists, Lily springs Rosaleen from jail and the two set out in search of information about Lily’s mother, who died 10 years earlier under troubling circumstances that Lily just vaguely remembers.
 Lily’s only clue about her mother leads them to Tiburon, South Carolina, where they come upon the shocking pink house where Black Madonna honey is produced.
 Under the care of August Boatwright and the Daughters of Mary—an extended sisterhood of women who tend a statue of the Black Madonna—Lily comes of age while learning her personal history and her place in the world.

 What is the attraction of this deceptively simple little book?
 It’s the memorable passages that follow one after another: